Auto Insurer Not Responsible For $7.7 Million Wrongful Death Judgment

 GEICO argued that given the driver had regular “possession, access to, and freedom to use” the Porsche for 10 years, it could not qualify as a non-owned auto under this definition.
 Indeed, the purpose of the non-owned auto clause was to provide coverage for temporary vehicles such as rental cars.
 Nevertheless, the estates maintained that the Porsche was not available for the driver’s “regular use.”
 Instead, the Porsche was treated as a “collector’s car,” and the driver understood that to be a restriction to only use the vehicle “infrequently.”

 The Fourth District did not accept that reasoning.
 Reversing a trial judge’s earlier ruling on this issue, the appellate court said the stepfather’s own deposition testimony effectively established there were no restrictions on the driver’s use of the Porsche.
 Even if the stepson understood that he was not supposed to use the vehicle regularly, it was “nevertheless ready for use” at his discretion.
 Accordingly, the Porsche did not meet the policy definition of a non-owned auto, and GEICO was not liable to pay the wrongful death judgment.

 Speak with a Florida Personal Injury Attorney Today

 Insurance disputes are not uncommon following a serious auto accident.
 If you are the victim, or are a deceased victim’s next of kin, it is therefore important to engage an experienced Delray Beach auto accident lawyer as soon as possible in order to protect your legal rights.
-Contact the Leifer Law Firm today to schedule a free case consultation.
+Contact Leifer & Ramirez today to schedule a free case consultation.